Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Discussion

 Future work could explore analyzing the data within the framework of dynamic treatment regimes, which offers the potential to identify specific strategies valuable for planning purposes.
-While strategies in this framework are typically expressed as linear combinations of covariates, an interesting avenue for further research would be to investigate the use of decision rules.
-Incorporating decision rules could lead to strategies that are not only more interpretable but also more parsimonious, enhancing their practical applicability by potentially being more easily implemented for in-game play.
+Incorporating decision rules could lead to strategies that are not only more interpretable but also more parsimonious, enhancing their practical applicability for in-game play.
+More broadly, the causal inference framework illustrated here, including the careful choice between the ATE and ATT, is directly applicable to analogous tactical decisions in other sports, such as serve strategy in tennis or penalty corner execution in field hockey, wherever observational tracking data are available.

-In conclusion, this tutorial demonstrates the importance of framing causal questions precisely and applying appropriate statistical methods to answer them.
-The ATE and ATT analyses provide distinct but complementary perspectives on the effectiveness of crossing.
-While the ATE suggests that crossing has a limited impact overall, the ATT highlights the potential for effectiveness when players choose to cross under favorable conditions.

-Causal assessments of in-game tactics may in general be better answered by the ATT, whereas questions of, say, the effect of a given training regime, diet, or other less `dynamic' action or intervention that could reasonably deployed on a wider scale (e.g., to all team members) is often more reasonably answered via an ATE.
-However, even in the case of investigating a tactic, there may also be value in estimating the ATE as well to see whether a given tactic might be more widely deployed.
-Evidence of effect heterogeneity should then be followed by a more in-depth analysis that would attempt to more formally quantify the settings under which a given tactic has the highest probability of success.

 The insights found in this work underscore the value of integrating causal inference techniques into sports analytics to better understand and improve team strategies.